-Term: 4 (every other year) Director: Dr. Francis T.F.
+Term: 4 (even year course) Director: Dr. Francis T.F.
 Tsai

 Chemical Concepts in Chemical Biology Chemical biology is a relatively modern and highly interdisciplinary paradigm that centers on using small molecules to probe fundamental and diseaseassociated biological processes.
 This course will provide students with a firm foundation in synthetic, medicinal, biological, physical and analytical chemistry concepts for conducting chemical biology research.
 Upon successful completion of CCCB, the student will have an advanced knowledge of the chemical underpinnings of chemical biology research.
-Term: 3

-Director: Dr. Damian Young
+Term: 3 Director: Dr. Damian Young relevance with the help of novel cell-based screening techniques.
+Term: 3 Director: Dr. B.V.
+Venkatar Prasad and Dr. Ming Zhou

-Macromolecules: Structure &
+Macromolecules: Structure and

-Interactions This course will provide fundamental information on macromolecular structures, techniques used in structure determination, principles of thermodynamics and kinetics, and how this information can be leveraged to design/develop lead compounds to modulate disease targets for clinical relevance with the help of novel cell-based screening techniques.
+Interactions This course will provide fundamental information on macromolecular structures, techniques used in structure determination, principles of thermodynamics and kinetics, and how this information can be leveraged to design/develop lead compounds to modulate disease targets for clinical